 When a family accepts a referral, they must travel to the Yucatán to begin a one-month bonding period.
 Families will stay in the state capital of Mérida, in an apartment or hotel.
 Mérida is a modern city steeped in cultural heritage.
 There are many opportunities to experience the area’s history and culture at museums, festivals, restaurants, and open-air markets.

 Following the bonding period, the adoption case proceeds through court.
 The time in-country may last approximately three months.
-Families will attend court in Mérida, then travel to Mexico City for the child’s adoption decree and US Visa.
+Families will attend court in Mérida, then travel to Mexico City for Hague documents from the SRE and then on to the US Embassy in Juarez to receive the child’s US Visa.
 Families are represented in the Mexican court by our partner attorney Arturo Rodriguez, Esq.
 Mr. Rodriguez is dual-licensed in the United States and Mexico, and focuses his practice on US Immigration Law.
 A native of Mexico, he understands the cultural, social, political, and legal systems in Mexico.
 His website is Abogado Rodriguez.